-Dr Mhairi Brandon is a Consultant Physiotherapist/Musculoskeletal Sonographer based at NHSGGC in Glasgow.
-She has a keen interest in Musculoskeletal Medicine and recently developed programmes in Musculoskeletal Diagnostic Ultrasound (MSUS) and interventions for Allied Health Professional programmes.
-She received a Professional Doctorate in 2012 and awarded a fellowship by the Chartered Society of Physiotherapy in November 2017.
+Dr Mhairi Brandon is a consultant physiotherapist/musculoskeletal sonographer based at NHS Greater Glasgow and Clyde.
+She has a keen interest in musculoskeletal medicine and recently developed programmes in musculoskeletal diagnostic ultrasound (MSUS) and interventions for allied health professional programmes.
+She received a professional doctorate in 2012 and was awarded a fellowship by the Chartered Society of Physiotherapy in November 2017.

-She has led innovative projects to develop advanced physiotherapy practitioners to implement Ambulatory Care Models.
-These models establish ‘one stop clinics’ that incorporate MSUS into practice for the delivery of complete client case management.
+She has led innovative projects to develop advanced physiotherapy practitioners to implement ambulatory care models.
+These models establish ‘one-stop clinics’ that incorporate MSUS into practice for the delivery of complete client case management.
 She has presented widely internationally on the impact of ultrasound imaging on clinical practice across the Caribbean and in Europe, subsequently working in partnership to develop educational teaching programmes.

-Nick Livadas (Vice-Chair)
+Nick Livadas (Chair)

 Nick is a senior lecturer in physiotherapy at Teesside University.
 He combines his academic role with clinical practice at a thriving Newcastle private practice where he acts as clinical lead for the NHS, private and occupational health arms of the business.
 He has worked in advanced musculoskeletal practice roles and has experience in developing clinical governance and quality assurance standards.
-Nick has previously held committee positions as research officer and chair of the ACPOMIT professional network.
-He has a keen interest in professional development which led to him founding and now chairing the North East Musculoskeletal Society.
+Nick has previously held committee positions as research officer and chair of the Association of Chartered Physiotherapists in Orthopaedic Medicine and Injection Therapy professional network.
+He has a keen interest in professional development, which led to him founding and now chairing the North East Musculoskeletal Society.

 Vicky is a band 6 rotation physiotherapist in an NHS district general hospital in West Norfolk, specialising in respiratory and surgery.
 She is a current clinical educator and has an interest in learning and development.
 She has been an active member of the CSP since she was a student and more recently a workplace steward and member of the national group of regional stewards.
-The appointment to the Professional Committee gives her the opportunity to experience the CSP from the clinical, educational and trade union aspects.
+The appointment to the professional committee gives her the opportunity to experience the CSP from the clinical, educational and trade union aspects.

 Dr Jackie Waterfield